johashei/matplatex/README.md

 If you don't like the commands `\figurebox` and `\figurewidth`, you can change them to something else by passing the keyword arguments 'boxname' or 'widthcommand' to `matplatex.save`.

+## Limitations

+- Characters which need to be escaped in LaTeX must also be escaped in the plot.

 ## Why not …